matter-in-motion/mm-user/README.md

 Adds `user` to the settings.

-* new — object, properties that will be added to the newly created user.
-If `status` not present it will be set to `created`;
+* new — object, properties to add to the newly created user.
+Status is 'created' if omitted;

 ## API

 ### user.get

-Returns authenticated user profile
+Returns authenticated user profile.

 **Request**